 Hello, gravity fiends!
-The Whistler Bike Park is opening this weekend, and the good news is despite the low snowline the Whistler Blackcomb Bike Park trail crews and volunteers have dug out a ton of the trails.
-The Fitzsimmons Zone will be 90% open including favourite trails such as A Line, B Line, Crank It Up, Ninja Cougar, Karate Monkey, Smoke & Mirrors, Afternoon Delight and more, with lifts spinning from 10 AM to 5 PM starting this Friday May 19.
+The Whistler Bike Park is opening on the May Long weekend, and the good news is despite the low snowline the Whistler Blackcomb Bike Park trail crews and volunteers will be hard at work digging out the trails.
+The Fitzsimmons Zone will be open including favourite trails such as A Line, B Line, Crank It Up, Ninja Cougar, Karate Monkey, Smoke & Mirrors, Afternoon Delight and more – we’ll share details on what’s open closer to the 2018 opening.

 For those who can’t wait to get their butts on that chairlift, here’s our top tips for getting amongst it:

 Full Body Work

 If your DH rig has been sitting in storage all winter, it’s essential to get it out ahead of time and give it some love.
 A careful going-over, some lube – you know the drill.
 If you need to book the bike in for some extra special attention ahead of the big day, Whistler’s bike shops can help you out.
 They’re professionals (wink).